Workflow Structure

 # Workflow Description

-Section titled “File Organization”Agentic workflows are stored in the .github/workflows folder as Markdown files (*.md)
+Section titled “File Organization”Agentic workflows live in .github/workflows as Markdown files (*.md) and compile to GitHub Actions workflow files (*.lock.yml).

 Best Practices